La Vanlife en Hiver : 6 Défis à Surmonter - Vanlife-Store

 NEVER LET THE INSIDE OF THE VAN FREEZE.
 Why?
 Because:

-Plumbing pipes could burst 💦
+The plumbing pipes could burst 💦

 Tips to protect your van from freezing: